 How Much Will Your Life Insurance Cost?

-The cost of your life insurance when taking Glynase will depend upon your overall health, as well as your age and gender.
+The cost of your life insurance while taking Glynase will depend upon your overall health, as well as your age and gender.
 It will also depend on the type and the amount of coverage that you are purchasing.

 If it is determined that, other than your diabetes, you are in good health, then it may be possible to obtain a Standard policy classification, in which case the premium that is charged will be in line with an average policyholder.
 If, however, it is determined that your health is considered to be below average, and then your premium rate will likely be higher than average due to being placed into a Substandard category.

-For those who are not able to qualify for a medically underwritten life insurance policy, a possible solution may be to purchase a no medical exam policy.
+For those who are not able to qualify for a medically underwritten life insurance while taking Glynase policy, a possible solution may be to purchase a no medical exam policy.
 With this type of coverage, there is no medical exam required for underwriting purposes.
 Therefore, it is likely that those who have various types of health conditions have a better chance of qualifying.